fent/chrome-options/README.md

       "options/bower_components/chrome-options/sounds/*.wav"
     ]

-If you're using git, I recommend adding `options/bower_components` to your `.gitignore`.
+If you're using git, consider adding `options/bower_components` to your `.gitignore`.

 Afterwards, you can start setting up your options page by editing `options.js`, and additionally, `custom.css` if you need to set any styles.